Maflacs/playful-math/README.md

-## This is a website where children can practice basic math operations in a fairy-tale environment while playing games.
+## This is a website where children can practice basic math operations and learn correct spelling in a fairy-tale environment while playing games.

 ### Links